matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 ### Options

 [Options](/api-reference/Piwik/Option) are key-value pairs where the key is a string and the value is a another string (possibly bigger and possibly binary).
 They are queried on every UI and [Reporting API](/guides/piwiks-reporting-api) request.
-The tracker will [cache](/guides/all-about-tracking#the-tracker-cache) relevant option values and so will only query options when the cache needs updating.
+The tracker will cache relevant option values and so will only query options when the cache needs updating.

 Some options should be loaded on every non-tracking request.
 These options have a special **autoload** property set to `1`.

 ## Learn more

-* To learn **how the tracker inserts log data** see our [All About Tracking](/guides/all-about-tracking) guide.
 * To learn **how log data is aggregated** see our [Archiving](/guides/archiving) guide and take a look at the [LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator) class.
 * To learn **how archive data is cached** see our [Archive Data](/guides/archive-data) guide.
 * To learn **about Piwik's logging utility** see this section in our [Getting started extending Piwik](/guides/getting-started-part-1) guide.